To book for someone else click here.

 11.30 Life100+: a blueprint for how agency-client partnerships drive strategic impact

-Hear Canada Life UK’s Head of Marketing and Brand and Head of Social Impact discuss with the Big Window’s Lisa Edgar, Life100+ - a bold, insight-led response to the challenge of longevity.
+Hear Canada Life UK’s Head of Marketing & Brand and Head of Social Impact discuss with the Big Window’s Lisa Edgar, Life100+ - a bold, insight-led response to the challenge of longevity.

-Examine how this 360°, three-phase programme grounded in extensive quantitative and qualitative research with consumers, employers, and financial advisers, reshaped brand and reputation strategy, as well as the UK business’ social impact strategy among other business-wide impacts of the programme.
+Examine how this 360°, three-phase, programme grounded in extensive quantitative and qualitative research with consumers, employers, and financial advisers, reshaped brand and reputation strategy, as well as the UK business’ social impact strategy amongst other business-wide impacts of the programme.
 And discover how insight was embedded to drive measurable impact.

 This session demonstrates how an agency-initiated idea became a business-wide driver of change and offers a powerful model for agency-client partnership in action.